-- Persons who reside in a nursing home or care facility on a permanent basis and have made the decision to do so (who are or were mentally capable of making this decision) should use the school district code for the physical address of the nursing home or care facility. - Persons who became residents of a nursing home or care facility on a permanent basis and have had the decision to do so made for them (who are not or were not mentally capable of making this decision) should have the school district code entered on their behalf for their physical address prior to their becoming unable to make the decision of or being unaware of where they reside. - PA residents who are students attending college inside or outside of PA should use the school district code for the physical address of the domicile or principal residence of their parents. - Nonresidents or part-year residents who did not reside in the state as of December 31, 2007, should enter 99999 in the school district code field. - Part-year residents who resided in PA as of December 31, 2007, should enter the school district code of the physical address of their domicile or principal residence. - Persons who use a mailing address other than the physical address of the domicile or principal residence should enter the school district code for the physical address of their domicile or principal residence. - Persons who work outside of PA, but maintain a permanent place of abode inside PA during their absence from PA or persons who plan to return to PA after a temporary relocation to another state or country who are still considered PA residents should use the school district code for the physical address of their permanent place of abode or the school district code of their physical address prior to moving out of PA.
+- Persons who reside in a nursing home or care facility on a permanent basis and have made the decision to do so (who are or were mentally capable of making this decision) should use the school district code for the physical address of the nursing home or care facility. - The residence of a person in a nursing home, longterm care facility or similar facility is presumed to be the person's residence prior to becoming a patient in the home or facility, unless there is substantial evidence that the person is legally competent and does not intend to return to his/her previous home. - PA residents who are students attending college inside or outside of PA should use the school district code for the physical address of the domicile or principal residence of their parents. - Nonresidents or part-year residents who did not reside in the state as of December 31, 2008, should enter 99999 in the school district code field. - Part-year residents who resided in PA as of December 31, 2008, should enter the school district code of the physical address of their domicile or principal residence. - · Persons who use a mailing address other than the physical address of the domicile or principal residence should enter the school district code for the physical address of their domicile or principal residence. - · Persons who work outside of PA, but maintain a permanent place of abode inside PA during their absence from PA or persons who plan to return to PA after a temporary relocation to another state or country who are still considered PA residents should use the school district code for the physical address of their permanent place of abode or the school district code of their physical address prior to moving out of PA.

-Extension of Time to File Your 2007 Tax Return
+Extension of Time to File Your 2008 Tax Return

-Fill in this oval if you have an extension to file your 2007 PA income tax return.
+Fill in this oval if you have an extension to file your 2008 PA income tax return.
 Read the instructions beginning on page 38.